sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/1CO - Intro to shopware ecosyste/1LU-what_is_ecommerce.md

 goal: "The target group should gain a differentiated understanding of how Shopware understands the eCommerce landscape and what technical landscape currently exists."
 ---

+The target group should gain a differentiated understanding of how Shopware understands the eCommerce landscape and what technical landscape currently exists.
+The eCommerce landscape in this context means shop systems, PIM, ERP, and payment providers.
+The technical component targets the topic of different hosting types, architectures and the flexibility Shopware provides.

 # Introduction

 Imagine you have newly joined a small startup company as a developer.
 Your team has a task to build an ecommerce store for a client, TekUniverse.
 Having no idea about eCommerce and its working, here we guide you from the very basics on how to start this project.
 So lets get going!